theplusone/theplusone.github.io/dps-calcs-for-max.md

 Accuracy: change 'Dps p1'!D22 from `=INT(D21)` to `=INT(D21)*1.25`

-Attack speed: go to 'Items' sheet, find melee weapon and it's attack speed column (column U), divide by 2 and round up
+Attack speed: go to 'Items' sheet, find melee weapon and its attack speed column (column U), divide by 2 and round up

 ### Range relic